 Recognizing the potential of a CDP is just the beginning because not all CDPs are alike.
 In an age of exponentially increasing volumes of data, you need to consider issues of scalability, security, data variety and privacy.

-That’s where Pythian’s Kick Analytics as a Service (Kick AaaS) comes in.
+That’s where Pythian’s Enterprise Data Platform (EDP) comes in.
 This fully managed, cloud-based service offers a single platform for accessing data in all formats and from all your sources.
-Kick AaaS offers advanced analytics and visualizations to help you understand and act on the potential inherent in every customer interaction.
+EDP offers advanced analytics and visualizations to help you understand and act on the potential inherent in every customer interaction.
 The offering here isn’t just technical.
 It is deeply informed by the priorities of your business.

-With Kick AaaS, customer data is no longer a sidebar to your organization.
+With EDP, customer data is no longer a sidebar to your organization.
 At last, your data can fulfill its potential as the foundation of your success.
 Instead of simply reacting to past events, you’re now able to predict changes in customer thinking and behavior, and plan accordingly.
-In fact, the volume and precision of Kick AaaS analytics can even help you design new products in response to the insights that emerge.
+In fact, the volume and precision of EDP analytics can even help you design new products in response to the insights that emerge.

 The business world has been promised actionable customer data for decades.
-With the arrival of CDPs like Pythian’s Kick AaaS, the promise is now, finally, a reality.
+With the arrival of CDPs like Pythian’s EDP, the promise is now, finally, a reality.